Is it possible for men to fake orgasms?

 Many women admit to have faked an orgasm at some point.
 Yet we rarely focus on men but as it turns out, men do it too!
 Love Matters asked 27 men if they have faked an orgasm and 11 said they have faked an orgasm at least once.

 So yes, it is possible for men to fake orgasms too!

-Men moaned, albeit less often than women, when they were faking it.
-They relied on body movements like thrusting harder and faster or clenching their muscles as if they were about to come.
+Men are likely to moan less often than women when they were faking it.
+They rely on body movements like thrusting harder and faster or clenching their muscles as if they were about to ‘come.’

 Others simply acted like they were spent or tired.
 A few guys simply told their partner ‘I’m coming baby, I’m coming!’

-He’s not alone.
-Sixteen per cent of male bluffers in the Kansas study resorted to quickly removing, discarding, or hiding their condom to cover their evidence of faking it.
+He’s not alone as many men who have faked it resorted to quickly removing, discarding, or hiding their condom to cover their evidence of faking it.